 Director of Adult Education: Ms Audrey Rowland

-Audrey is the main contact for setting up new courses and hiring facilities at the school.
+Audrey is the main contact for setting up new courses.

-Assistant Director of Adult Education: Mr Andrew Bates
+Assistant Director of Adult Education: Ms. Niamh Gormally

 Ms. Mary Ward

-Classes can be enrolled over the phone 01495 3882 or online www.knocklyonadulted.ie
+Classes can be enrolled online at www.knocklyonadulted.ie or over the phone 01 495 3882.

 Your place on a course can only be guaranteed once full payment has been made.
 A debit or credit card is required to enrol online or over the phone.